Should you add San Juan to your travel wish list?

 We stayed at at the Sheraton Old San Juan Hotel (pictured above) for two nights before our Caribbean cruise.
 This hotel is conveniently located across the street from the San Juan cruise ship terminal and it’s within walking distance to Old San Juan’s tourist attractions.

 The rooms are a good size and we had no problem getting a standard crib for our little one.
 The hotel has a rooftop pool that offers outstanding views of San Juan Bay.
 More hotel info here.

 Rainbow views from our apartment balcony.

+The condo is located directly on the beach (pictured above) and it has a nice pool.
 There are several restaurants within walking distance, both on the beach and on the main road.
 There are also a few big casinos in the neighborhood.